jrandleman/Heist-Scheme/docs/EXTEND.md

 No matter how fast Heist Scheme is or gets, there's no escaping that it's a dynamically-typed interpreted language.
-While this is hardly an issue for scripting, it does mean that Heist Scheme -- as with JavaScript and Python -- can chug when it comes to CPU-intensive programs.
+While this is hardly an issue for scripting, it does mean that Heist Scheme (as with JavaScript and Python) can chug when it comes to CPU-intensive programs.

 As such, it can be fruitful to implement performance-sensitive functions as C++ primitives that Heist Scheme interoperates with (similar to TensorFlow's use in the Python community).